vas0011/cse15l-lab-reports/lab5.md

 # Student Post
 Hi TA, when I run my grading script for the code with the correct implementation for merge and filter I am getting a score of 1/2 instead of a score of 2/2.
 Please help me.
 I think my bash script looks correct, it might be something wrong with the tests I created.
+I just have a file called ```grade.sh``` and ```TestListExamples.java``` in the same directory.
 Here is the output I got:
 ![Image](lab5-1.png)
 Here is the code for my tests: